Lukmanovr/TCS_labs/content/docs/page_one.md

 {{< katex display>}}
 \overline{L}=\Sigma^* \backslash L
 {{< /katex >}}
+The complement consists of all strings not in the language!
 - **Concatenation**:
 {{< katex display>}}
 L_1L_2 = \{xy \mid x \in L_1, y \in L_2\}